jamescherti/compile-angel.el/README.md

 ;; Run here: (compile-angel-on-load-mode)
 ```

-If a path suffix in `compile-angel-excluded-path-suffixes` ends with `.el`, `compile-angel` will automatically exclude the `.el.gz` variant of that file.
+If a path suffix in `compile-angel-excluded-path-suffixes` ends with .el, `compile-angel` will automatically exclude the `.el.gz` variant of that file.
 For instance, specifying `suffix.el` will also exclude `suffix.el.gz`.

 ### How to exclude custom-file, recentf, savehist files?